100-76-Great Vocals

 Writer/Composer: Adele / Paul Epworth (2010)

-This British artist is one of the most successful, respected voices of the 21st century—she writes, performs, and owns her songs.
-She excels in Pop / Rock / R&B / Soul delivery, as this case clearly demonstrates, she can Rock with the best of ‘em.
+This British singing, songwriting artist is one of the most successful, respected voices of the 21st century—she writes, performs, and owns her songs.
+She excels in Pop / Rock / R&B / Soul delivery, as this case clearly demonstrates—she can Rock with the best of ‘em!
 She captures attitude, unmistakable power, prowess, permanently etching her place as a musical icon.
-She amazes us with her and Paul Epworth’s backing vocals.
-This song charted over for over a year and her “21” album that spawned this hit has become a musical landmark for the 21st century… Awesome!
+Her stand-out mezzo-soprano vocals display a rich and warm timbre, allowing her to easily sing in Blues with great emotion, and Rock with breathy self-assurance.
+She amazes us with her and Paul Epworth’s backing vocals with this number about a scorned lover.
+This song charted over for over a year and her “21” album spawning this hit, and it has become a musical landmark for the 21st century… Awesome!

 82. INNAMORATA “Artists and Models” (1956)